 Some states allow auto insurance policy providers to deny health insurance claims of at-fault drivers who are found to be under the influence.

-DUI is just one of the many examples of claim denial due to violation of state laws.
-Other legal breaches such as driving without a valid license or an auto insurance (all drivers are required to carry at least a liability coverage) can lead to denial of your claim.
+DUI is just one of the many examples of claim denial due to a violation of state laws.
+Other legal breaches such as driving without a valid license or auto insurance (all drivers are required to carry at least a liability coverage) can lead to denial of your claim.